mod-at-nwa/Suno-Tagging-Guide/README.md

 These guides are designed for Suno users looking to improve their AI music generation results.
 The techniques range from beginner-friendly approaches to advanced strategies that can be mixed and matched based on your creative needs.

+### Using with an LLM

+For optimal results, upload these guide files into your preferred Large Language Model (such as Claude, ChatGPT, etc.) and then prompt the LLM to help you create songs.
+Here are some effective prompt examples:

+1. "Write me a song about [your subject]"
+2. "Write me a song about [link to an article or content]"
+3. "Write me a song, and put the words 'banana rum baby hum' as the hook.
+Make the song about a person who can't remember the words to a song."

+The LLM will apply the techniques from the guides to generate well-structured song lyrics with appropriate meta tags and style suggestions for Suno.

 ## License

 This repository is provided for educational purposes under the MIT License.